t-davidson/CourseInfo/PythonForBDA.md

 _**NOTE THE FOLLOWING:**_ You will need to activate the `bda18` environment every time you do work for the course (including when you launch Jupyter notebooks).
 So memorize the instructions below (but don't execute them right now).

-FYI: Activation runs a shell script that changes environment variables in the current shell.
+FYI: Activation runs a shell script that changes environment variables in the current shell that tell the shell where to find commands and other resources.
 This will sometimes display a lot of environment variable values on your terminal; this is fine (as long as there are no errors).

 **To activate the environment:**